Stuart Liddell: Solo Prizes

-In 2023, Liddell was made a Member of the British Empire (MBE) in King Charles III’s first-ever New Year’s Honours.
+In 2023, Liddell was made a Member of the British Empire (MBE) in King Charles III's first New Year Honours.

 He is known for his fast playing and innovative arrangements of piping standards.

 Recordings

 In 2007, Liddell released his first solo recording, Inveroran.
 He has also appeared on several recordings of Simon Fraser University Pipe Band, with solo tracks on many discs, including: